metallb/metallb/website/content/installation/_index.md

 file.
 MetalLB's components will still start, but will remain idle until you [start deploying resources]({{% relref "../configuration/_index.md" %}}).

+There are also two all-in-one manifests to allow the integration with prometheus.
+They assume that the prometheus operator is deployed in the `monitoring` namespace using the `prometheus-k8s` service account.
+It is suggested to use either the charts or kustomize if they need to be changed.

 ## Installation with kustomize

 You can install MetalLB with